Logiqx/ukwa-slalom/README.md

 #### Uploading to the Server

-Results are uploaded to the UKWA server via [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol).
-[FileZilla](https://filezilla-project.org/) is a good FTP client.
+Results are uploaded to the UKWA server via [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol) - [FileZilla](https://filezilla-project.org/) is a good FTP client.

-Place the results in www_results/year
+Place the results in www_results/year - e.g. www_results/2017

 #### Publishing on the Website